WebCivics/docs.humancentricai.org/Projects/Sense.md

 For more information on the work being done to achieve this, please note the [Webizen Dev Docs](https://devdocs.webizen.org/) and related project.

 As noted; if you'd like any further clarification let me know.

+The community work on the Sense project will be brought into the [[CommunityChannels]].